Best tools for HIPAA penetration testing [2026]

 Compliance

-HIPAA penetration testing is not explicitly required by federal regulation, but Security Rule § 164.308(a)(8) mandates “periodic technical evaluations” that make penetration testing the only practical method to validate runtime security controls protecting electronic Protected Health Information (ePHI).
+HIPAA penetration testing is not explicitly required by federal regulation, but Security Rule § 164.308(a)(8) mandates periodic technical evaluations, making penetration testing one of the most effective ways to validate the security of systems handling electronic Protected Health Information (ePHI).

 Does HIPAA require penetration testing?